delaneyj/datastar/site/static/md/reference/action_plugins.md

 Arguments: `sse(url: string, options={})`

-Sends a `fetch` request to the server and merges the response with the current DOM and signals.
+Sends a `fetch` request to the backend and merges the response with the current DOM and signals.
 The URL can be any valid URL and the response must contain zero or more [Datastar SSE events](/reference/sse_events).

 ```html
 <div data-on-click="sse('/endpoint')"></div>